ollulceland/Top-Trump/README.md

 5. Ask the user which stat they want to use (id, height or weight)
 6. Compare the player's and opponent's Pokemon on the chosen stat to decide who wins

+### Extension work:
+With our [a link](https://github.com/ollulceland/Top-Trump/blob/main/pokemon_with_round_recording!!!)pokemon_with_round_recording!!! file, players are able to play multiple rounds and record the outcome of each round.
+The player with most number of rounds won,wins the game:satisfied:

 - - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- -
 ### Some resources that we have used: